 Vitamin B6 Vitamin B6 is essential for the production of progesterone, which has a calming effect on your body.
 That’s why it’s been part of my supplement regimen for years.
 It also helps your liver break down estrogen.
 Therefore, it could be a good supplement to take if you have estrogen dominance.
 Besides supplement form, B6 can be found in foods such as walnuts, bananas, leafy greens and beans.

-There are many other helpful herbs and supplements I experimented with and write about in my new eGuide, Creating Your (Peri)menopause Plan.
-Please check it out if you are looking for a natural way to alleviate your (peri)menopausal symptoms.
+There are many other helpful herbs and supplements I experimented with and write about in The Ultimate Perimenopause Guide.
+Check it out if you are looking for a natural way to alleviate your (peri)menopausal symptoms.
+This is the 2nd in a series of 5 blog posts with lifestyle changes I recommend making for (peri)menopause.
+You can find my four other blog posts here: Sleep; Yoga + Exercise; Self-Care; and Nutrition.